heyams/OTELMetrics/README.md

 # OTELMetrics
-Test how OpenTelemetry metric works.
+Test how to send metric using OpenTelemetry Java SDK.